Terry McGovern (actor): Career

 McGovern played Jim Coyle in the CBS series Charlie & Co. and has helped to create hundreds of television and radio commercials.
 McGovern starred in Walt Disney’s animated series DuckTales and Darkwing Duck as the characters Launchpad McQuack and Babyface Beagle (only as Launchpad in Darkwing Duck).
 On theatrical stages, McGovern has had roles ranging from musical comedies to Shakespeare.

 Since 1999, McGovern has voiced "Dan Stevens", fictional play-by-play announcer, for the NFL 2K series of sports video games, alongside voice actor Jay Styne (as "Peter O' Keefe").
 Both have provided their voices for all seven games in the series, the last being the unlicensed All-Pro Football 2K8.
 Critics have praised McGovern and Styne's commentary as a great alternative to sports video games featuring real commentary teams.

 McGovern is an instructor of commercial and character voice and scene and monologue acting, and he contributes to the College of Marin with his expertise.
 He taught script writing and the history of broadcast announcing for the University of San Francisco.
 He is also the artistic director of The Marin Actors' Workshop, which he founded.
 He published a poetry booklet entitled Rod McCroon's Look at the Loud, which is a parody of Listen to the Warm by Rod McKuen.
 The poetry was presented to his KSFO audience.

 Since 2012, he has hosted the weekend morning show on Boss Boss Radio.
 The internet radio station plays the Top 40 hits of the Boss Radio era, 1964 thru 1980.

 Personal life

-McGovern and his wife Molly have two sons, Brendan and Anthony, and they live in Marin County, California.
+McGovern and his wife Molly have two sons, and they live in Marin County, California.